Greedy Polyominoes and first-passage times on random Voronoi tilings: Proofs of the main results

 \subsection{Sketch of the proof of Proposition \ref{prop:Gamma}}

-The proof of Proposition \ref{prop:Gamma} is almost entirely similar to that of Theorem \ref{majotheo}, so we shall only stress the differences.
+It turns out that the proof of Proposition \ref{prop:Gamma} is very similar to that of Theorem \ref{majotheo}, so we shall only stress the differences.
 First, we need to see that the notion of a nice box is still a good one to control $\Gamma(\N,\phi)$.
 To do that, we need to express $\Gamma(\N,\phi)$ differently.
 Let $\E(\phi)$ be the set of edges of $\phi$.
 Then,

 where: